AOJINAG/1022-Project-/README.md

 •	Error messages will appear if a field entry is left blank or if inadequate information is stated.

-•	The App will be operatable on all major devices on Android Studio with a Minimum SDK Level/Version of Android 5.0 (Lollipop).
+•	The App will be operable on all major devices on Android Studio with a Minimum SDK Level/Version of Android 5.0 (Lollipop).

 •	At the home page, users will have the choice to interact with our database to search for a word or access the Stock Market side app.